-As below- Starting Date- under IRC Sec 7701(b)(2)(C)(ii), up to 10 de minimus days may be excluded from U.S. presence for the determination of the SPT start date.
+As below- Starting Date- under IRC Sec 7701(b)(2)(C)(ii), up to 10 de minimis days may be excluded from U.S. presence for the determination of the SPT start date.

 Ways Out of U.S. Tax Residency- Beating the System:

-However, in limited circumstances an individual’s physical days of U.S. presence may be excluded for purposes of determining the SPT, in cases where they were:
+However, in limited circumstances an individual’s physical days of U.S. presence may be excluded for purposes of determining the SPT, in cases where the individual is:

 - exempt individuals: under IRC Sec 7701(b)(3)(D) as defined by 7701(b)(5)(A-D) a student in the U.S. on an F, M, J or Q visa, a trainee or a teacher in the U.S. on a J or Q visa or others on an M or Q visa, a professional athlete to compete in a charitable sports event (with other pre-qualifying conditions), or an individual with a medical condition;